the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 };
 ~~~~~~~~

-Once you choose a different `sortKey`, let's say the `AUTHOR` key, you will sort the list with the appropriate sort function from the `SORTS` object.
+Once we choose a different `sortKey`, like the `AUTHOR` key, we sort the list with the appropriate sort function from the `SORTS` object.

-Now you can define a new class method in your App component that simply sets a `sortKey` to your local component state.
-Afterward, the `sortKey` can be used to retrieve the sorting function to apply it on your list.
+Now we define a new class method in App component that sets a `sortKey` to the local component state, then `sortKey` can be used to retrieve the sorting function to apply it to the list:

 {title="src/App.js",lang=javascript}
 ~~~~~~~~